 After selection of a PLMN and CAG-ID, if the AS does not provide an indication of finding a cell belonging to the selected PLMN and which broadcasts the selected CAG-ID for the registration procedure (see 3GPP TS 38.304 [40]), then:

-i) the MS shall indicate to user that it can not find the selected PLMN and CAG-ID; and
+i) the UE shall indicate to user that it can not find the selected PLMN and CAG-ID; and

-ii) If there is an "indication that the MS is only allowed to access 5GS via CAG cells" in the "CAG information list" for the selected PLMN, the MS may attempt to camp on a suitable CAG cell broadcasting a CAG-ID authorized based on the "Allowed CAG list" for the selected PLMN or an acceptable cell, otherwise the MS may attempt to camp on a suitable cell belonging to the selected PLMN (i.e. a non-CAG cell or a CAG cell broadcasting a CAG-ID authorized based on the "Allowed CAG list" for the selected PLMN) or an acceptable cell.
+ii) If there is an "indication that the UE is only allowed to access 5GS via CAG cells" in the "CAG information list" for the selected PLMN, the UE may attempt to camp on a suitable CAG cell broadcasting a CAG-ID authorized based on the "Allowed CAG list" for the selected PLMN or an acceptable cell, otherwise the UE may attempt to camp on a suitable cell belonging to the selected PLMN (i.e. a non-CAG cell or a CAG cell broadcasting a CAG-ID authorized based on the "Allowed CAG list" for the selected PLMN) or an acceptable cell.

-Once the MS has registered on a PLMN selected by the user, the MS shall not automatically register on a different PLMN unless:
+Once the UE has registered on a PLMN selected by the user, the UE shall not automatically register on a different PLMN unless:

 i) the new PLMN is declared as an equivalent PLMN by the registered PLMN.
-If the MS is registered for disaster roaming services, the UE shall also detect that the new PLMN offers disaster roaming services to the MS determined PLMN with disaster condition as broadcasted by the NG-RAN cell of the new PLMN (see clause 4.4.3.1.1) and that the MS determined PLMN with disaster condition in the old PLMN is also a MS determined PLMN with disaster condition in the new PLMN;
+If the UE is registered for disaster roaming services, the UE shall also detect that the new PLMN offers disaster roaming services to the MS determined PLMN with disaster condition as broadcasted by the NG-RAN cell of the new PLMN (see clause 4.4.3.1.1) and that the MS determined PLMN with disaster condition in the old PLMN is also a MS determined PLMN with disaster condition in the new PLMN;

 ii) the user selects automatic mode;